 Why we picked the Pixel 2 XL:

 Google’s Pixel 2 XL is the best Android phone we’ve ever used.
-The Pixel range continues to be the only Android phones that can fully compete with Apple’s iPhone in several key areas: Security, timely software updates, customer service, and software design.
+The Pixel range continues to be the only Android phones that can fully compete with Apple’s iPhone in several key areas — security, timely software updates, customer service, and software design.
 If you’re an Android fan who will never buy an iPhone, the Pixel 2 XL is the best phone you can buy.

 Google went with LG to manufacture the Pixel 2 XL, and it’s able to perfectly optimize the hardware and the software — similar to what Apple does with the iPhone.
 That approach, plus the Qualcomm Snapdragon 835 processor and 4GB of RAM, makes the Pixel 2 XL the most powerful Android phone around.

 The Pixel 2 XL’s software experience is where it shines.
-It runs the latest Android 8.1 Oreo, which is uncluttered and silky-smooth.
-The little tweaks Google added makes the phone an absolute joy to use, from the redesigned Google feed to the At a Glance widget that shows your next calendar event and the weather.
+It runs the latest Android 8.1 Oreo, which is uncluttered and silky smooth.
+The little tweaks Google added make the phone an absolute joy to use, from the redesigned Google feed to the At a Glance widget that shows your next calendar event and the weather.
 The Google Search bar is below the dock, making it easier to access, and Living Universe wallpapers bring your phone to life.
 Set a dark wallpaper, and the user interface triggers a dark mode.

 One of our favorite features is Now Playing, which automatically identifies music playing in the background and subtly lets you know the song name and artist on the Always-on Display.
 This happens offline, and no data is ever sent to Google.
 We also love Active Edge, which lets you squeeze the Pixel to trigger the Google Assistant.
 We think Assistant is one of the best voice assistants you can use on a smartphone, and this feature lets you get straight to it.
-Its this attention to detail and design that makes the Pixel 2 XL a great smartphone.
+It’s this attention to detail and design that makes the Pixel 2 XL a great smartphone.

 The Pixel 2 XL’s spotlight feature is its 12.2-megapixel camera, which is one of the best around.
 Google’s HDR+ technology allows for excellent dynamic range in photos, and the detail it captures is stunning.
 It’s even one of the best performers in low-light scenarios.
 There’s no optical zoom, unlike many of its competitors, but it does have Portrait Mode even though it lacks dual cameras.
 Google purely uses software to detect the background from the subject, and its results are as good as the iPhone X. We’ve even found it takes better Portrait Mode selfies than Apple’s iPhone.